stryker-mutator/stryker-net/docs/configuration.md

 *\* Csharp version 1 is not allowed because stryker injects helper code that uses csharp 2 language features.*

+### `target-framework` <`string`>

+Default: randomly selected
+Command line: `N/A`
+Config file: `"target-framework": "netcoreapp3.1"`

+If the project targets multiple frameworks, this way you can specify the particular framework to build against.
+If you specify a non-existent target, Stryker will build the project against a random one (or the only one if so).

 ### `project-info.name` <`string`>

 Default: `null`